Dewey F. Bartlett: Political career

 Prior to becoming governor, Bartlett served in the Oklahoma Senate from 1962 to 1966.

 As governor, he made major changes to the Oklahoma Department of Corrections, pushed for school consolidation, and vetoed a school code bill.

 In 1970, he was the first Oklahoma governor eligible to seek a second term.
 In the general election, he was challenged by then-Tulsa County Attorney David Hall.
-In the closest gubernatorial election in state history, Hall unseated Bartlett by a vote of 338,338 to 336,157.
+In the closest gubernatorial election in state history, Hall defeated Bartlett by a vote of 338,338 (48.4%) to 336,157 (48.1%).

 Following his defeat for reelection as governor, he served for one term in the U.S. Senate from 1973 to 1979 after winning the seat previously held by Democrat Fred R. Harris.
 He narrowly defeated U.S. Congressman Ed Edmondson in the 1972 election riding on President Richard Nixon's coattails.
 During his tenure in Congress, he took a conservative stance on most issues and championed oil and gas interests during the energy crisis of the 1970s.
 However, he suffered health problems and, rather than face a very difficult reelection against popular Democratic Governor David Boren, decided not to seek reelection.
-Two months after retiring from the U.S. Senate, he died in Tulsa from complications of lung cancer, and is buried in the city's Calvary Cemetery.
+Two months after retiring from the U.S. Senate, he died in Tulsa from complications of lung cancer, and was buried in the city's Calvary Cemetery.
 In 1990 he was inducted into the Oklahoma CareerTech Hall of Fame and in March, 2006, Congress passed a bill renaming the U.S. Post Office in Tulsa in his honor.